10 Things You Need To Know Before You Visit Lake Como

 You need cash in Como.
 Yes, the landscape is stunning, but excellent holidays are not borne from panoramic views alone.

-There are a wealth of beautiful hotels, villas, restaurants and bars to be visited, all of which need some serious sterling to make the most of them.
-Nobody wants to be the one who has to say no to a lakeside Negroni because they spent too much money climbing up the Duomo in Milan.
+There are a wealth of beautiful hotels, villas, restaurants and bars to be visited - nobody wants to be the one who has to say no to a lakeside Negroni because they spent too much money climbing up the Duomo in Milan.

 5. It's not easy to swim in the Lake